johnpuddephatt/leedscommunityhomes/_drafts/temporary-office-support-help-needed.md

 * Policy: abiding by existing LCH policies, the law, sector good practice.
 Develop and review policies as required.
 * Ethics: an understanding of and harmony with the values of the organisation.
 Integrity and trustworthiness.

-#### **What’s it like working  at Leeds Community Homes…….**
+#### **What’s it like working at Leeds Community Homes…….?**

 Leeds Community Homes currently has 3 members of staff - who are often out and about.
 We also have some associates working from the office at different times.
 When all 3 are in its busy, but at other times it can be quiet.
 The office is nice and warm, the building shared with other organisations including Zero Waste Leeds and the Empty Homes Doctor.

 Our values and ethics are really important to us and its essential that everyone who works here shares those.

 LCH prides itself on being a very friendly, open, happy, supportive, informal place to work.
 But we have a lot of demands on our time and so we have a lot to do and get through.
-But there’s always a lot of healthy food in the office Be warned!
+But there’s always a lot of healthy food in the office - be warned!